-For an organization like Gallery Above Penn Square, which hosts a full schedule of weekly events, asking people to sign up is an easy way to continue the relationship after the event is over.
+Gallery Above Penn Square takes full advantage of this strategy.
+The organization hosts a full schedule of weekly events and finds that asking people to sign up for emails is an easy way to continue the relationship.

 “When people come in, we always ask if they’d be interested in receiving emails about future events,” explains gallery and event coordinator Anca Bala.
 “It’s a really easy way to get people to sign up so we can stay in touch with them after an event is over.”